I’ve stuck some bits from my blog when I stripped the gun and got it going properly; see the end of the first bit….

-This is a most unusual gun that I inherited from my father’s collection – I have no idea where he got it from, I have never seen another gun even vaguely like it, and although I have shown it to many collectors and experts I haven’t met anyone who has a clue about it – and that includes Holt’s valuer and old gun guru Robert, who must have had most things through his hands at some time or another.
+This is a most unusual gun that I inherited from my father’s collection – I have no idea where he got it from, I have never seen another gun even vaguely like it, except perhaps a Jones Patent enclosed lock gun that is undoubtably of later date, and although I have shown it to many collectors and experts I haven’t met anyone who has a clue about it – and that includes Holt’s valuer and old gun guru Robert, who must have had most things through his hands at some time or another.
 So any information or comments would be valued!

 Stock shape and barrel are early features – may be a case of re-use?

 What we have is a single barreled percussion gun of about 16 bore with a fully enclosed firing mechanism and a spring operated cap magazine on the left side.
 The nipple is in line with the bore and is struck by a piston actuated from the tumbler.
 The gun is cocked by a large trigger in front of the normal trigger – it can be ‘let down by holding the front trigger back and pulling the proper trigger.
 The cap magazine is accessed by unscrewing a circular cover of German silver.
 Spent caps are ejected through the hole in the right side of the boxlock.